 Price for users

 Lower OpenPhone starter plan versus feature-rich RingCentral plans

-For $19.99 per user per month, businesses can subscribe to the RingCentral Essential plan and create up to 20 user accounts.
+For $30 per user per month, businesses can subscribe to the RingCentral Core plan and create up to 20 user accounts.
 This plan is inclusive of basic features and unlimited calling throughout the USA and Canada.

-The Standard and Premium plans do not have user limitations.
+The Advanced and Ultra plans do not have user limitations.
 User license fees for both plans decrease as the number of users increases.
-The Standard plan pricing ranges between $22.99 to $27.99 per user per month.
-This expands on the features available in the Essential plan to include video meetings with up to 100 participants, select app integrations and quality-of-service reports.
-The Premium plan subscription costs between $32.99 and $34.99 per user per month and includes several exclusive features such as automatic call recording, real-time analytics and advanced call monitoring.
+The Advanced plan pricing is at $35 per user per month.
+This expands on the features available in the Core plan to include video meetings with up to 100 participants, select app integrations and quality-of-service reports.
+The Ultra plan subscription costs $45 per user per month and includes several exclusive features such as automatic call recording, real-time analytics and advanced call monitoring.

 Starter price points for OpenPhone subscriptions are lower than RingCentral.